entando/entando-docs/vuepress/docs/v7.0/tutorials/create/mfe/widget-configuration.md

 ### Add an Attribute to the Custom Element

 1. Replace the contents of `src/WidgetElement.js` with the following to add attribute handling to the custom element and re-render the app when an attribute changes.

-> Note: This enables the `name` attribute of the custom element to be passed as a property to the React root component (`App`).
+This enables the `name` attribute of the custom element to be passed as a property to the React root component (`App`).

 ``` javascript
 import React from 'react';